 There was nothing at all that made me want to read the resume.
 It’s unsettling because the last thing I want is an “ordinary” salesman.
 I want to hire someone that stands out a little and the cover letter is your one chance to make a connection with someone you may never meet.

-- Microsoft Cover Letter Templates: Surprisingly, these templates didn’t make all purpose template list here, but it should have because it contains 46 cover letter templates.
+Surprisingly, these templates didn’t make all-purpose template list here, but it should have because it contains about 140 resumes and cover letters .

 - Alyson Doyle’s Contribution to the Resume Center at About.com